Munchkin

 A Munchkin is a native of the fictional Munchkin Country in the Oz books by American author L. Frank Baum.
-They first appear in the classic children's novel The Wonderful Wizard of Oz (1900) where they welcome Dorothy Gale to their city in Oz.
+Although a common fixture in Germanic fairy tales, they are introduced to modern audiences with the first appearance in the classic children's novel The Wonderful Wizard of Oz (1900) where they welcome Dorothy Gale to their city in Oz.
 The Munchkins are described as being the same height as Dorothy and they wear only shades of blue clothing, as blue is the Munchkins' favorite color.
 Blue is also the predominating color that officially represents the eastern quadrant in the Land of Oz.
 The Munchkins have appeared in various media, including the 1939 film The Wizard of Oz, as well as in various other films and comedy acts.

 Concept

 While Baum may have written about it, there are no surviving notes for the composition of The Wonderful Wizard of Oz.
-The lack of this information has resulted in mere speculation of the term origins he used in the book, which include the word Munchkin.
+The lack of this information has resulted in speculation of the term origins he used in the book, which include the word Munchkin.
 Baum researcher Brian Attebery has hypothesized that there might be a connection to the Münchner Kindl, the emblem of the Bavarian city of Munich (spelled München in German).
 The symbol was originally a 13th-century statue of a monk, looking down from the town hall in Munich.
 Over the years, the image was reproduced many times, for instance as a figure on beer steins, and eventually evolved into a child wearing a pointed hood.
 Baum's family had German origins, suggesting that Baum could have seen one such reproduction in his childhood.
 It is also possible that Munchkin came from the German word Männchen, which means "mannikin" or "little figure".
 In 1900, Baum published a book about window displays in which he stressed the importance of mannequins in attracting customers.
 Another possibility is a connection to Baron Munchausen.
 This fictional character is based on a real baron who told outrageous tall tales based on his military career.
 Like the other Oz terms, the word Munchkin ends in a diminutive which in this case refers to the size of the natives.